gerardcl/rodalies-cli/README.md

 Timetables of the trains of Rodalies de la Generalitat de Catalunya on the terminal!

-With this CLI written in Rust you can get timetables faster, no need to open an app nor a browser anymore.
+`rodalies-cli` is written in [Rust](https://www.rust-lang.org/) and published to [crates.io](https://crates.io/crates/rodalies-cli), with it you can get timetables faster, no need to open an app nor a browser anymore.

 ## Installation